michelegargiulo/Witchery-Companion/src/main/java/com/smokeythebandicoot/witcherycompanion/integrations/tinkers/Design.md

 ### Silvered [Silver Deposits, 32x for max level (1)]
 [On Weapons]
-Deals significantly more damage to werewolf creatures, but at the expense of less damage to all others [On Armor]
+More damage to werewolves, weapons and projectiles only [On Armor]
 Damage from werewolf attacks are halved in damage.
 Werewolf attackers will receive a small amount of Fire damage, and armor won't be damaged from those attacks